 Dr. Rose Theisen and Jedidiah Rex will lead participants in an exploration of what it means to create a more inclusive syllabus and why it is important to do so.
 Participants will be provided with a rubric and other syllabus resources.
 Participants will be given the opportunity for structured peer-to-peer discussion.

-The workshop will consist of two 90-minute sessions, 10:30AM-12:00PM and 1:30-3:00PM.
+The workshop will consist of two 90-minute sessions.
 In the morning session, workshop participants will review the inclusive syllabus rubric, discuss why inclusive syllabi are important, and summarize and compare elements of an inclusive syllabus.
 In the afternoon session, workshop participants will analyze syllabi for inclusive elements, and create an evaluation and action plan for making their own syllabus more inclusive.

-In keeping with our support for the Transparency in Learning and Teaching (TILT) initiative, we have outlined the workshop’s Purpose, Tasks, and Criteria below.
+In keeping with our support for the Transparency in Learning and Teaching (TILT) initiative, we’ve outlined the workshop’s Tasks, Purposes, and Criteria below.